pypr/automan/docs/source/tutorial.rst

 This only executes the new cases from the ``Powers`` class and makes the plot in ``manuscript/figures/powers/powers.pdf``.

-Using ``Simulation`` instances allows us to parametrize simulations with the keyword arguments.
+Using :py:class:`automan.automation.Simulation` instances allows us to parametrize simulations with the keyword arguments.
 In addition, it is handy while post-processing.
 We can also subclass the ``Simulation`` instance to customize various things or share code.

 There are a few more conveniences that automan provides that are useful while post-processing and these are discussed below.